ARCTraining/hpc-intro/_episodes/13-scheduler.md

 > ## Setting up email notifications
 >
-> Jobs on an HPC system might run for days or even weeks.
-We probably have better things to do than
+> Jobs on an HPC system might run for days or even weeks (although individual tasks on our HPC clusters are
-> constantly check on the status of our job with `squeue`.
-Looking at the
-> [online documentation for `sbatch`](https://slurm.schedmd.com/sbatch.html) (you can also google
-> "sbatch slurm"), can you set up our test job to send you an email when it finishes?
+> limited to a maximum **48 hours** wallclock time).
 >
+> As we probably have better things to do than constantly check on the status of our job with `qstat`.
+>
+> Take a look at the [online documentation for `qsub`](https://slurm.schedmd.com/sbatch.html) (you can also google
+> "qsub Gridengine options"), can you set up our test job to send you an email when it finishes?
+>
-> Hint: you will need to use the `--mail-user` and `--mail-type` options.
+> Hint: you will need to use the `-M` and `-m` options.
 {: .challenge}

 ### Resource requests

-But what about more important changes, such as the number of CPUs and memory for our jobs?
+But what about more important changes, such as the number of CPU cores and memory for our jobs?
 One thing that is absolutely critical when working on an HPC system is specifying the resources required to run a job.
 This allows the scheduler to find the right time and place to schedule our job.

-If you do not specify requirements (such as the amount of time you need), you will likely be stuck with your site's default resources, which is probably not what we want.
+If you donot specify requirements (such as the amount of time you need), you will likely be stuck with the default resources, which is probably not what we want.

 The following are several key resource requests:

-* `-n <nnodes>` - how many nodes does your job need?
+* `-l nodes=<nnodes>` - how many nodes does your job need?

-* `-c <ncpus>` - How many CPUs does your job need?
+* `-l np=<ncpus>` - How many CPUs does your job need?

-* `--mem=<megabytes>` - How much memory on a node does your job need in megabytes?
+* `-l <megabytes>` - How much memory on a node does your job need in megabytes?
 You can also specify gigabytes using by adding a little "g" afterwards (example: `--mem=5g`)

 * `--time <days-hours:minutes:seconds>` - How much real-world time (walltime) will your job take to